sdeddens/tic-tac-toe/ticTacTow.md

 							return out of the event and wait for new click event else
-							update tracking object and the HTML with X or O (depending on player state) update totalPlaysConter and whosTurn variables
+							update tracking object and the HTML with X or O (depending on player state) update totalPlaysCounter and whosTurn variables

 						scan the tracking object for the 18 possible winning solutions. if winner... announce it and call the reset function.